A-01456

 Enforcement Authority

-Superintendent of Financial Services, in consultation with the Commissioner of Health and the Commissioner of Education as applicable.
-Enforcement is agency-initiated at the superintendent's discretion.
+The Superintendent of Financial Services has enforcement authority, exercised at the Superintendent's discretion in consultation with the Commissioner of Health and the Commissioner of Education as applicable.
+Enforcement is agency-initiated.
+Penalties include license suspension or revocation, refusal to issue a new license for up to one year, and monetary fines.
 No private right of action is created.
-Penalties may include license suspension or revocation, refusal to issue a new license for up to one year, and fines.
-The superintendent is directed to promulgate all rules and regulations necessary for implementation.

 Penalties

-Administrative penalties at the superintendent's discretion: up to $5,000 per violation or $10,000 per willful violation.
-Aggregate fine cap of $500,000 per calendar year for insurers, corporations under Article 43, and HMOs; $100,000 per calendar year for clinical peer reviewers.
+Fine of not more than $5,000 per violation; fine of not more than $10,000 per willful violation.
+Aggregate fines on a single insurer, Article 43 corporation, or HMO capped at $500,000 per calendar year.
+Aggregate fines on a single clinical peer reviewer capped at $100,000 per calendar year.
 Additional remedies include suspension or revocation of license and refusal to issue a new license for up to one year.
 Penalties are in addition to any other remedies or penalties under any other applicable law.

 Who Is Covered